Sector Links

 WA: Palliative Care Outreach Service: 1300 55 86 55 – 24/7 Telephone Advisory Service for advice on pain and symptom management, medication advice.

 PEPA and IPEPA are part of The Palliative Care Education and Training Collaborative that is funded by the Department of Health.
-The Department of Health fund many national palliative care programs and the following sector links explain how this works.
+The Department of Health funds many national palliative care programs and the following links explain how this works:

 Palliative Care Australia is the national peak body for palliative care.